 CHARLESTON, SC (WCSC) - Officials with The Citadel say campus police have closed their investigation into an alleged strip search of a former cadet after no evidence was found a crime was committed.

-On March 11, a 19-year-old woman, who was a cadet at the time, went to the Citadel Police Office with a friend and an attorney and said she wanted to report an incident that happened to her the previous week.
+The incident happened on March 11, when a 19-year-old woman, who was a cadet at the time, went to the Citadel Police Office with a friend and an attorney and reported an incident that happened to her the previous week.

-The cadet told authorities she was strip searched at her room on campus without reason.
+The former cadet told authorities she was strip searched at her room on campus without reason.

-The cadet reported that it all started after she had just returned to her room from parade formation and was getting blankets ready to hang when a male Human Affairs cadet told her to return to her room and wait for a colonel.
+The cadet said it all started after she had just returned to her room from parade formation when a male Human Affairs cadet told her to return to her room and wait for a colonel.

 During the incident a colonel asked about a smell in the room and searched the cadet's wardrobe.
 A report states when nothing was found, a male cadet asked what she may have on her and the colonel asked the female cadet to remove her jacket.

 Authorities say the colonel and all the male cadets then left the room, since the cadet had nothing underneath her jacket.
 The cadet's roommate then passed the jacket outside to the colonel.